AnnibaleCois/annibalecois.github.io/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a Senior Researcher in the [Department of Global Health](https://www.sun.ac.za/english/faculty/healthsciences/global-health) at Stellenbosch University, and an Honorary Senior Lecturer in the [Division of Epidemiology and Biostatistics](http://www.publichealth.uct.ac.za/phfm_epidemiology-&-biostatistics) at the University of Cape Town.
+I am a Senior Specialist Scientist in the [Burden of Disease Resaerch Unit](https://www.samrc.ac.za/research/intramural-research-units/BOD) at the South African Medical Research Council, and an Honorary Senior Lecturer in the [Division of Epidemiology and Biostatistics](http://www.publichealth.uct.ac.za/phfm_epidemiology-&-biostatistics) at the University of Cape Town.
 I am a visiting fellow at the University of Greenwich in London.

 My current research focuses on the epidemiology of non-communicable diseases in sub-Saharan Africa, the analysis of data from large scale population surveys and the application of modelling techniques for the joint analysis of heterogeneous data sources.